-To bring the foreign policy debate down to the local level, ask your city and county office holders to put advisory questions on the November 2023 ballots that let voters show their opposition to our militarized US foreign policy.
+To bring the foreign policy debate down to the local level, ask your city and county office holders to put advisory questions on the next general election ballot, that let voters show their opposition to our militarized US foreign policy.
 You can also ask your Democratic and Republican precinct chairs to author or support a resolution calling for such an advisory question to be put on the next ballot.

 Note that “Advisory Elections” are also known as “Advisory Ballot Measures” or “Advisory Votes” or “Advisory Questions” or “Advisory Propositions”.
 These are explained by the Ballotpedia website: https://ballotpedia.org/Advisory_question